alankrantas/micropython-BPIBIT/README.md

            miso=Pin(BPIBIT.digitalPin[14]))
 ```

-The first spi variable is using software SPI bus.
-ESP32 also support two faster hardward SPI bus, hspi and vspi, which the hardwares have to connect specific pins as above.
+The first spi variable is software SPI bus.
+ESP32 also support two faster hardward SPI bus, hspi and vspi, which the hardwares have to connect to specific pins.
 See [here](http://docs.micropython.org/en/latest/esp32/quickref.html#software-spi-bus) and [here](http://docs.micropython.org/en/latest/library/machine.SPI.html#machine-spi) for more information.

+### Garbage Collection (GC)

+The module enables auto garbage collection on start.